Activision Blizzard wants California lawsuit paused due to alleged ethics violation

 Activision Blizzard has filed a motion to temporarily halt proceedings in the lawsuit filed against it in July by the California Department of Fair Employment and Housing.
 The publisher wants a time-out to collect evidence in relation to a surprising allegation against the DFEH that could give the company an advantage when the case proceeds.

-According to the Equal Employment Opportunity Commission, a US federal agency that recently proposed a settlement with Activision Blizzard over similar claims, the DFEH lawyers behind California's suit used to work for them, and actually investigated Activision Blizzard on the federal level before taking up the case again in California.
+According to the Equal Employment Opportunity Commission, a US federal agency that recently proposed a settlement with Activision Blizzard over similar claims, the DFEH lawyers behind California's suit used to work for them, and actually investigated Activision Blizzard on the federal level before taking up the case again in California, where they objected to the EEOC's settlement terms.
 Our article from last week goes into more detail about why the agencies are in conflict, but the short of it is that you're not allowed to do that.

 Activision Blizzard, a public company with a market capitalization of $60 billion, has unsurprisingly not passed up the opportunity to gain some tactical ground in the suit, and wants to see the evidence cited by the EEOC.